 - prototype/gameplay_systems/vs_systems/vs_installation ("Installation")

-Unknown what genesis refers to, maybe another scrapped campaign, or possibly even single-player DLC? (pls give us single-player DLC!)
+It's unknown what genesis refers to.
+Could be unreleased levels?
+Maybe another scrapped campaign, or possibly even single-player DLC? (pls give us single-player DLC!)

 - hangar ("Hangar")